 Frequently Asked Questions About Adoption In Arizona

 There currently is no uniform adoption act in the United States.
 As a result, each of the 50 states that make up our country has a different set of adoption laws.
-It is very important that you know the laws regarding adoption in the state you reside in as well as the state that your child is born in as well as the state your birth parents reside in if these are different.
+It is important that you know the adoption laws for the state in which you reside, as well as those associated with the state the child is born and where the birth parents reside.

 There are several different types of adoptions including international and domestic, private adoptions and adoptions from the foster care system.